ferchault/iago/docs/selectors.rst

 Selection Syntax
 ================

+For many operations, it is crucial to know to which atoms or :term:`frames <frame>` to apply it to.
+This selection is based on strings that are of relevance to the :term:`analyser` in :file:`iago-analysis.py` where all operations on raw data are defined.
+For each kind of selector, a subsection describes the supported syntax.
+The different kinds of selectors are not interchangeable.
+This means that each operation asks for either of them at appropriate places.
+The documentation of each :ref:`supported calculation <supported-calculation>` highlights the required types.

 .. _selection-atom:

 Atom Selectors
 --------------

 For atom selectors, the superset of the CHARMM `selection syntax <http://www.mdanalysis.org/mdanalysis/documentation_pages/selections.html>`_ as supported by *MDAnalysis* is accepted.

 .. _selection_plane: